hal/release-stream/README.md

 - Switchyard

 The core console and the extensions are compiled together into one final master console.
-This master console is assembled as a zip file named `hal-console-<version>-installer.zip`.
+This master console is assembled as a zip file named `hal-console-<version>-overlay.zip`.
 The zip contains a layer which can be safley unzipped into an existing WildFly / EAP installation.

 # Profiles